ExpediaDotCom/haystack/deployment/README.md

 minikube stop
 ```

-Taking down minikube before running `./apply-compose.sh -a install` may prove helpful if minikube is returning errors
+Taking down minikube before running `./apply-compose.sh -a install-all` may prove helpful if minikube is returning errors
 during the install process.